-For over 15 years I have been working for the pharmaceutical industry.
-In the beginning I was a sales and marketing representative concluding my career with working in clinical trials as a line manager in Poland, other European Countries and the Middle East.
+Since over 25 years I am working for the pharmaceutical industry.
+In the beginning I was a sales and marketing representative concluding my career with working in clinical trials as a line manager in Poland, other European countries, North and South Americas as well as in the Middle East.
 Throughout my managerial career I have had success introducing coaching and coaching tools supporting the development of my reports and their careers.
-In 2009 I joined a company working as a dedicated coach supporting outsourced employees.
 I have been responsible for team and individuals coaching on all possible levels.
 I am a Managerial Study graduate from the Warsaw School of Economics, I also graduated from the Warsaw University with a major in geography.
-Lately I have been actively working as an independent coach assisting and inspiring clients to discover more effective methods of reaching goals both private and business.
+Lately I have been actively working as a coach assisting and inspiring clients to discover more effective methods of reaching goals both private and business.

 What is coaching for me?